Angela Eagle: Return to government (2024–present)

-In the 2025 British cabinet reshuffle, Eagle was moved out of the Home Office along with Diana Johnson.
+In the 2025 cabinet reshuffle, Eagle was moved out of the Home Office along with Diana Johnson, and subsequently appointed Minister of State for Food Security and Rural Affairs.

+Following the appointment of Dan Jarvis as Defence Secretary, Eagle was appointed Minister of State for Security and Minister of State in the Cabinet Office on 12 June 2026.

+On 20 July 2026, Eagle was promoted to cabinet and appointed Secretary of State for Environment, Food and Rural Affairs under Andy Burnham.

 Personal life

 Eagle was joined in the House of Commons at the 1997 general election by her twin sister, Maria Eagle.
 (Note: They are sometimes incorrectly described as the first pair of twins to sit in the Commons together, but in fact the first set of twins is believed to have been James and Richard Grenville, who sat together for Buckingham between 1774 and 1780.)
 The Eagles are one of two pairs of sisters in the Commons, as of 2017, the other being Rachel and Ellie Reeves.
 They are identical twins.

 Angela Eagle is a lesbian, coming out in a newspaper interview in September 1997.
 She is the second openly lesbian MP, after Maureen Colquhoun in the 1970s.
 In September 2008, Eagle entered into a civil partnership with Maria Exall who is also involved in the Labour Party through the National Committee.

-Eagle is an avid fan of new wave band The Pretenders, and got to know lead singer Chrissie Hynde by sneaking backstage at Pretenders gigs.
+Eagle is a fan of new wave band The Pretenders, and got to know lead singer Chrissie Hynde by sneaking backstage at Pretenders gigs.
 She still attends their gigs regularly, and Hynde has noted that Eagle would probably know even the band's most obscure songs.

+Honours

 Eagle was appointed Dame Commander of the Order of the British Empire (DBE) in the 2021 New Year Honours for parliamentary and political service.
 She is an honorary associate of the National Secular Society.

+On 21 July 2026, Eagle was affirmed into the Privy Council, entitling her to the honorific style "The Right Honourable" for life.